7 Coffee Alternatives for Energy That Actually Work

 6. Lion's Mane

 This is not a classic tea but rather a mushroom.
-Specifically, the mushroom is mixed with fresh coffee to give the drink a synergistic effect to improve attention or athletic performance.
+Specifically, lion's mane is mixed with fresh coffee to give the drink a synergistic effect to improve attention or athletic performance.
 It can also find its place in situations where we need to deal with stress or stomach problems.

 Some studies have even suggested that a drink made from this popular mushroom may have a preventive effect against neurodegenerative diseases such as Alzheimer's.